fractus-io/keras-tutorial/README.md

 ```

-Finally data are prepared, so we can start to model our neural network.
+Finally data are prepared, so we can start to model our Neural Network.

 ###### Define Model

 Models in Keras are deﬁned as a sequence of layers.

-For our case we will build simple fully-connected neural network, with 3 layers, input layer, one hidden layer and output layer.
+For our case we will build simple fully-connected Neural Network, with 3 layers, input layer, one hidden layer and output layer.

 First we create a Sequential model and add layers.
 Fully connected layers are deﬁned using the Dense class, where we need to define following parameters: